nodelike/diffloc/README.md

 # diffloc

 Git diff & line count statistics with a clean TUI.
 Shows line counts, additions, and deletions for your codebase.
 Works in non-git repos too.
-Currently supports Golang, JavaScript, and Python projects, but you can extend it to your needs with a `.diffloc.yaml` config file in your project folder.
-See [instructions below](#config-file).

 ## Features
 - Works in git repos and non-git directories